Posts of the category how-to

 Deploying Nix-built containers to Kubernetes

-While it's easy to fall in love with Nix and want to use it to build and configure just about everything, let's face it: few of us are in a position to do so, especially in the workplace.
+While it's great to fall in love with Nix and want to use it to build and configure just about everything, let's face it: few of us are in a position to do so, especially in the workplace.
 "Hey team, let's Nixify our entire stack!" is unlikely to endear you to your coworkers at daily standup.

 Streamline your GitHub Actions dependencies using Nix